Facing threats, some election workers weigh whether to stay

 Last month, the U.S. Election Assistance Commission — which distributes federal grants to election offices — said its funding could be used to protect election officials against threats.
 Legislation has also been pursued at the state and federal level to increase penalties for those targeting election workers.

-In Colorado, lawmakers passed a bill that makes it a misdemeanor to release online the personal information of an election official for the purpose of threatening them or their family.
+In Colorado, lawmakers passed a bill that makes it a misdemeanor to release online the personal information of election officials for the purpose of threatening them or their family.

-Back in Santa Fe, New Mexico, Clark said anxiety remains high among her staff.
+Back in Santa Fe, County Clerk Clark said anxiety remains high among her staff.
 Employees have been trained on active shooter situations, they have requested bulletproof glass be installed and GPS tracking is used during the transportation of ballot boxes.

 While she is concerned about her safety, she says she’s not ready to quit or change careers, noting her responsibility to voters who elected her.